-The closest public airport to the project site is Los Angeles International Airport, located approximately five miles to the southwest.
+The closest public airport to the project site is the Van Nuys Airport, located approximately 1.5 miles west of the project site.
 No private airstrips are in the project vicinity.
 Therefore, the proposed project would not expose people working in the area to excessive noise related to airports and airstrips, and no impact would occur.

-13 13 Population and Housing Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: a.
+13 Population and Housing Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo Would the project: a.
 Induce substantial population growth in an area, either directly (e.g., by proposing new homes and businesses) or indirectly (e.g., through extension of roads or other infrastructure)? b.
 Displace substantial amounts of existing housing, necessitating the construction of replacement housing elsewhere? c.
-Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
+Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? •

-The proposed project involves the licensing of an existing commercial cannabis business that involves indoor cannabis cultivation, distribution, manufacturing and retailing and that would operate out of an existing storefront in a highly urbanized area of the city of Los Angeles.
+The proposed project involves the licensing of a commercial cannabis business that would involve indoor cultivation, distribution, and retailing and that would operate out of existing commercial and industrial buildings in a highly urbanized area of the city of Los Angeles.
 The project would not involve construction of new housing at the project site or in the vicinity.
-Additionally, the project would not result in substantial new employment opportunities above those 12 positions currently offered by the existing business.
+Additionally, the project would not result in substantial new employment opportunities above the ten positions currently offered by the existing business.
 Any new employment opportunities would be expected to be filled by the existing labor force.
 Therefore, the proposed project would not induce population growth directly or indirectly, nor conflict with growth projections in the area.
 The proposed project would not displace any people or existing housing.
 No impacts to population and housing would occur.

-] 4 14 Public Services
+14 Public Services

-1 Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact

-a. adv the gov nev fac cau in c rati build the project result in substantial verse physical impacts associated with a provision of new or physically altered vernmental facilities, or the need for w or physically altered governmental ilities, the construction of which could use significant environmental impacts, order to maintain acceptable service ios, response times or other formance objectives for any of the olic services:
+a. adv the gov new faci cau in o rati uld the project result in substantial erse physical impacts associated with provision of new or physically altered ernmental facilities, or the need for v or physically altered governmental lities, the construction of which could se significant environmental impacts, rder to maintain acceptable service os, response times or other formance objectives for any of the olic services:

 1 Fire protection? •

-2 Police protection?
+2 Police protection? •

-3 Schools?
+3 Schools? •

-4 Parks? -
+4 Parks? •

 5 Other public facilities?

-The South Bureau of the Los Angeles Fire Department (LAFD) provides fire protection and paramedic services for the project site.
-The closest station to the project site is Station 66, which is located at 1909 West Slauson Boulevard, approximately 0.3 mile north of the project site (LAFD 2018a).
-The South Bureau of the Los Angeles Police Department (LAPD) provides police protection for the project site.
-The 77th Street Community Police Station, which is located at 7600 South Broadway, approximately 2.2 miles southeast of the project site, provides police protection for the area (LAPD 2018).
+The Valley Bureau of the Los Angeles Fire Department (LAFD) provides fire protection and paramedic services for the project site.
+The closest station to the project site is Station 81, which is located at 14355 Arminta Street, approximately one mile east of the project site (LAFD 2018b).
+The Valley Bureau of the Los Angeles Police Department (LAPD) provides police protection for the project site.
+The Van Nuys Community Police Station, which is located at 6240 Sylmar Avenue, approximately two miles southeast of the project site, provides police protection for the area (LAPD 2018).